 HLA can be divided into two main classes: class I HLA antigens, encoded by the HLA-A, -B, and -C loci, and class II HLA antigens, encoded by the HLA-DRB1, -DQB1, and -DPB1 loci.
-For each locus, two alleles are expressed (one inherited from the mother and the other from the father as explained above), resulting in a maximum total of 12(6x2) molecules encoded by HLA-A, -B, -C, -DRB1, -DQB1, DPB1.
+For each locus, two alleles are expressed (one inherited from the mother and the other from the father as explained above), resulting in a maximum total of 12 (6x2) molecules encoded by HLA-A, -B, -C, -DRB1, -DQB1, DPB1.
 When the two alleles expressed by a given HLA locus are different, this locus is called heterozygous; if they are the same, it is called homozygous.

-In Europe and for the purposes of EBMT data collection the gold standard for a full match between patient and allogeneic donor is when both alleles at each of the 5 HLA loci (HLA-A, -B, -C, -DRB1, -DQB1) are identical.
-This is known as a 10/10 match.
+In Europe and for the purposes of EBMT data collection the gold standard for a full match between patient and allogeneic donor is when both alleles at each of the 6 HLA loci (HLA-A, -B, -C, -DRB1, -DQB1, -DPB1) are identical.
+This is known as a 12/12 match.
 Outside of Europe other organisations, such as the United States' National Marrow Donor Program (NMDP), may look for 8/8 compatible donors and focus on HLA-A, -B, -C, and -DRB1.

-When HLA-DPB1 locus is included in a typing report in addition to the 5 other loci the goal becomes to find a 12/12 match.
 HLA-DPB1 is now included on many typing reports as studies have shown that it has a significant effect on transplant outcome (2).
 Research has also uncovered that certain mismatches at specific loci are better tolerated than others and these are known as permissible mismatches.
 For allogeneic HCT a 10/10 or 12/12 sibling donor is considered the optimal donor.
 In the Allo HCT Day 0 DCF, within the Donor & Graft Information section, you will be asked to report on the relationship between patient and donor and the level of match achieved.

 Due to advancements in prophylaxis strategies for graft versus host disease (GvHD), resulting in better immunosuppression post-transplant, the landscape of unrelated donors used in HCT is changing.
 There is now widespread use of haplo donors involving siblings and other biological family members.
-The use of post-transplant cyclophosphamide (PTCY) and anti-thymocyte globulin (ATG) have been real game changers.
+The use of posttransplant cyclophosphamide (PTCY) and anti-thymocyte globulin (ATG) have been real game changers.
 As almost everyone has a haplo donor in their family this means life-saving transplants are now available to a wider group of patients.
 In the Allo HCT Day 0 DCF, within the GvHD Preventative Treatment section, you will be asked to report whether PTCY and/or ATG was given as GvHD preventative treatment.